Server side caching for large websites

 What is web application caching?

-Server side cache is a software component that allows saving and reading temporary information that takes a long time to compute.
+Server side cache is web based software component that allows saving and reading temporary information that takes a long time to compute.

 Such technology is used to improve website speed: